algolife-research/stochastic/doc/CASE_STUDIES.md

-# AIGA / Qbeat: Case Studies
+# Phonon: Case Studies

-This document explores how specific musical theories and historical compositional techniques can be implemented using the AIGA/Qbeat framework.
+This document explores how specific musical theories and historical compositional techniques can be implemented using the Phonon framework.

 ## Case Study 1: J.S.
 Bach & The Art of the Fugue
 **Concept:** Counterpoint, Canon, and Fugue.
 **Challenge:** Creating independent, interlocking melodic lines from a single thematic idea.

-### Implementation in AIGA
+### Implementation in Phonon
 In a linear sequencer, you copy-paste MIDI clips.
-In AIGA, you **fork the geometry**.
+In Phonon, you **fork the geometry**.

 #### The Canon
 1.  **The Subject:** A `Source` node feeds into a sequence of `Pitch` nodes that define the melody (e.g., C -> G -> A -> G).